katilingban/zambezia-nampula-survey/README.md

   more information);
 - `docs/` contains archived high frequency data checks reports produced during the implementation of the survey;
+- `did/` contains R script for performing the difference-in-difference analysis using the results tables produced by the analysis pipeline/workflow;
 - `_targets.R` file defines the steps in this workflow’s data management and analysis pipeline.